Front Mission 5: Scars of the War: Story

 Unlike all other Front Mission titles, the story of Scars of the War uses a very different approach.
 Set over the course of five decades starting from 2070, the game encapsulates and concludes the entire serialized storyline.
 All unresolved plot elements from past Front Mission entries are finally brought to their conclusion as the story unfolds.
 However, because of this storytelling approach, only players who have played all of the previous entries can fully understand the game's story.
 These entries are: Front Mission 2089, Front Mission 2089-II, Front Mission: Online, Front Mission, Front Mission 2, Front Mission 3, and Front Mission 4.
 Additionally, there are several story elements from Front Mission Alternative that are also resolved in the game.

 Globalization sweeps the world in the early 21st century.
 Facing a recession and other worldwide crises, many nations set aside their differences and form supranational unions.
 The European Union, formed in 1993, was renamed the European Community (EC) in 2005 when all nations of Europe joined the bloc.
 In 2015, the Commonwealth of Independent States unites to form the Republic of Zaftra.
 In 2020, the countries of North America and South America band together to create the United States of the New Continent (USN).
 The nations of Southeast Asia, Australia, and Oceania form the Oceania Cooperative Union in 2026.
 The countries of Africa unite under the Organization of African Consolidation in 2030.
-Nation-states became a relic of the past as less countries are willing to face the world's crises alone.
+Nation-states became a relic of the past as fewer countries are willing to face the world's crises alone.
 As a result, conflicts are less frequent, economies prosper, the quality of life improves, and peace in long-troubled regions are finally achieved.
 However, this dream does not last long as new conflicts show the world that mankind never learns from its mistakes.